gillbreath/pad/README.md

 - Supports 'overriding' the convention to write app code directly, at any level

 The first reference implementations will be in Vue / Express / Sqlite, for convenience.
 Other stack implementations TBD as the project grows.

+## Setup
+### CSS
+Vite (Vue bundler) imports css to embed styles within components.
+This import/embed can't be made dynamic (results in FOUC).
+Two solutions, both in `vue-scaffold/src/`:
+- Edit `main.js` to point directly at the desired css file(s), or
+- Create a symlink named `nonrepo` pointing to an assets directory containing a file named `main.css`.
+This dir can also be used to store images, favicon, etc.